 One of the complications of surgery is immobility during or following a surgical procedure that may contribute to blood clot development in the legs, known as a deep vein thrombosis for DVT.
 Such clots have the potential to dislodge and travel through the bloodstream to the lungs, known as a pulmonary embolism (PE).

 Arterial blood clots form in an artery, most commonly caused by medical conditions or circulatory issues that damage the smooth lining of blood vessels in the heart itself.
-A number of causes for arterial blood clots include atherosclerosis, heart valve disease, atrial fibrillation, or heart attacks.
+A number of causes of arterial blood clots include atherosclerosis, heart valve disease, atrial fibrillation, or heart attacks.

 If you smoke, make an attempt to quit.
 Smoking increases high blood pressure, which can damage blood vessel walls.
 Diabetes also increases the risk of blood clots.
 Individuals with diabetes or high blood pressure are recommended to maintain compliance with treatment plans to control their medical conditions.